Palacio de Cibeles: History

 One of the distinguishing elements of the surroundings was the installation of the Fountain of Cybele in 1794, designed by Ventura Rodríguez.
 The Plaza de Cibeles was originally called Plaza de Madrid, which was renamed as the Plaza de Castelar.
 The gardens of the Buen Retiro stretched to the Paseo del Prado.
 The so-called gardens of San Juan seemed to be the site for the construction of the new building.
 The architect José Grases Riera had previously carried out studies for the remodelling of the area and had one of them published.
 The unveilings of the gardens of the Buen Retiro in 1876 and the Hipódromo de la Castellana two years later led to the traffic moving to the junction of the Calle de Alcalá and the Paseo del Prado.
 This led to the disappearance of the Real Pósito and the construction of the Palacio de Linares between 1873 and 1900.
-The Alcañices Palace or the Duke of Sexto were demolished to make way for the building of the Bank of Spain.
+The Alcañices Palace (or Palace of the Duke of Sexto) were demolished to make way for the building of the Bank of Spain.

 On 4 April 1910 the works commenced to demolish and build the north–south road axis of Gran Vía.
 This new larger road axis aimed to displace the role of the east–west axis featuring the roads Mayor-Alcalá, which had previously been predicted by architect Silvestre Pérez in 1810, during the Bonapartist reign.